 Submissions should be accompanied by a cover sheet (available on the Council’s website), and should be emailed (in both MS Word and PDF formats) to email@example.com or mailed in hard copy to:

 GPO Box 250, Melbourne VIC 3001.

-Following the release of the Council’s preliminary views, all interested parties will have an opportunity to make further submissions before the Council decides whether to make a revocation recommendation to the designated Minister.
+Following the release of the Council’s statement of preliminary views, all interested parties will have an opportunity to make further submissions before the Council decides whether to make a revocation recommendation to the designated Minister.